Securing Building Connectivity at Wattsense

-There are three main communication paradigms for the Wattsense Box and IoT platform where data is sent or received over the Internet and stored at the IoT platform.
-These include Box to IoT Platform, IoT Platform to users and direct Box to users communication.
-In the following, we discuss various design principles and strategies that are employed by us to provide end-to-end data security and privacy for our Boxes and IoT Platform.
+There are two main communication paradigms for the Wattsense Box and IoT platform where data is sent or received over the Internet and stored at the IoT platform.
+These include Box to IoT Platform and IoT Platform to users.
+In the following, we discuss various design principles and strategies employed by us to provide end-to-end data security and privacy for our Boxes and IoT Platform.

 Box to IoT Platform

 The encryption process takes care of encoding a message or information so that only authorised entities can access it.
-Transportation Layer Security (TLS) is an industry-standard communication layer for sending encrypted data over a wide area network and is used by the likes of Amazon Web Services, Google Cloud, online banks, etc. The TLS connection is initiated by a secure key exchange, symmetric encryption, and message integrity checks.
+Transportation Layer Security (TLS) is an industry-standard communication layer for sending encrypted data over a wide area network.
+The TLS connection is initiated by a secure key exchange, symmetric encryption, and message integrity checks.
 At Wattsense, all our communication, especially Box to IoT platform is over TLS and follows the three main properties:

-The security risks of leaving inbound ports open include malware infections, the modification, and theft of data, DoS attacks, and arbitrary code execution.
-Considering this, Wattsense Boxes follow an outbound-port-only design pattern owing to the publish/subscribe model, it protects against the attacks described above.
+Leaving inbound ports open may lead to potential attacks on the software using the said ports, which can cause malware infections, the modification, and theft of data, DoS attacks, and arbitrary code execution.
+Considering this, Wattsense Boxes follows an outbound-port-only design pattern owing to the publish/subscribe model.It protects against the attacks described above.
 Therefore, the Box communicates with the outside world rather than external communications being sent to specific Box ports.
-Since all the inbound ports are closed, even the physical access to the Box does not allow attackers to compromise the Box.

-The presence of anomalies in the Box connection and data sent to the IoT platform may indicate the presence ofty incident.
+The presence of anomalies in the Box connection and data sent to the IoT platform may indicate the presence of a security incident.
 At Wattsense, we actively monitor the status of our Boxes: an offline device could mean local tampering is taking place.
-In this case, we a securiactively communicate with our customers to determine the nature of such incidents and to provide support if needed.
+In this case, we actively communicate with our customers to determine the nature of such incidents and to provide support if needed.

 IoT Platform to Users/Applications